 Bearded irises are beautiful perennials that bloom in spring, providing a kaleidoscope of delicate, flag-like color.
 In order for them to continue blooming to their full potential each year, they need to be divided to avoid “choking” themselves out.
-Bearded irises should be divided in late summer when the weather starts to cool.
-The following step-by-step guide shows the correct process for dividing these hearty plants for a healthy bloom each spring. [photo via flickr]
+The bearded iris should be divided in late summer when the weather starts to cool.
+The following step-by-step guide shows the correct process for dividing these hearty plants for a healthy bloom each spring.

 The bearded iris grows its leaves, flower stems and roots from a thick structure called a rhizome.
 As a plant matures, the original rhizome produces “baby” rhizomes and eventually dies off, producing less and less blooms.